GiridharRNair/ProfStatsUTD/README.md

 ## Local Installation

 > [!NOTE]
 > This project leverages concurrent execution for both the server and extension, utilizing the beta version of the Vite CRX plugin to seamlessly incorporate hot reloading.
 This eliminates the need for manual rebuilding during development.
+Check out the `package.json` file for more details.

 Make sure you have the following software installed on your machine:

 - Docker
 - Node.js
 - Golang
+- Python

 ### Steps: